-Beginning with the Obama Administration and continuing today with the Trump Administration, actions are taking place across federal agencies—USDA, FDA, and EPA—to modernize biotech regulations for plants and animals.
+Beginning with the Obama Administration and continuing today, actions are taking place across federal agencies—USDA, FDA, and EPA—to modernize biotech regulations for plants and animals.
 BIO strongly believes these modernized approaches must be science-based and provide relevant transparency to consumers so that we can establish a system that allows innovation to flourish.

 “An efficient, risk-based regulatory system fosters innovation and paves the way for global solutions such as crops that require fewer chemical inputs and tolerate extreme weather.”

 — Dr. Clint Nesbitt, BIO’s Senior Director of Science and Regulatory Affairs for Food & Agriculture on EPA's draft rule for Plant-Incorporated Protectants (PIPs)

 USDA SECURE Rule Resource Hub

 A joint project of the Biotechnology Innovation Organization (BIO) and the American Seed Trade Association (ASTA), Innovature highlights progress in agriculture, food and wellness.
 We strive to explore and contextualize gene editing advancements and to promote dialogue and clarity on agriculture innovation under development.

 Skeptical about GMOs?
 We understand.
 We are here to answer your questions.
 More than 200 experts have contributed to this site including independent experts in leading academic institutions, industry groups and representatives from member companies.
 Visit GMOAnswers.com.